-175 The LCC Profile defines two transactions occurring between the Order Filler representing the laboratory application, and the Order Placer representing the application used in the clinical care setting.
+The LCC Profile defines two transactions occurring between the Order Filler representing the laboratory application, and the Order Placer representing the application used in the clinical care setting.
+The transactions are independent of each other and support separate sets of use cases (see Use Cases below).

-Table X.1-1 lists the transactions for each actor directly involved in the LCC Profile.
+190 Table X.1-1 lists the transactions for each actor directly involved in the LCC Profile.
 To claim compliance with this profile, an actor shall support all required transactions (labeled "R") and may support the optional transactions (labeled "O").